 TEENS/ADULTS: Academic Coaching Program

 A volunteer opportunity for university students who would like to share their time, knowledge, and expertise with high school students who are studying for exams.
 As an Academic Coach you will answer questions that students might have in a course that is relevant to your area of study, and help clear up confusion or provide guidance in explaining academic concepts that a high school student is struggling with while preparing for exams.
 In this role, you will not only be helping students who are struggling with subject matter that you have mastered, but you gain valuable tutoring and resume-boosting experience.
-Applications are available in the library (and coming soon to this page); completed applications can be dropped off at either Information Desk, or scanned and emailed here.
+Applications are available in the library or fill in this online form; completed applications can be dropped off at either Information Desk, or scanned and emailed here.

 ADULTS: Visiting Library Service